 Online Real Estate Investment Platforms

-In this digital, all-sharing-all-the-time age, most of us have already heard of crowdfunding — and yes, real estate investments are no exception to the rules of the new millennium.
+In this digital, all-sharing-all-the-time age, most of us have already heard of crowdfunding.
+Real estate investments are no exception to the rules of the new millennium.

-Online real estate investment platforms have begun springing up, and they can make real estate gains achievable for average investors who may not have the towering net worths or accreditation statuses necessary to buy into more formal funds.
+Online real estate investment platforms have begun springing up.
+They can make real estate gains achievable for average investors who may not have the towering net worths or accreditation statuses necessary to buy into more formal funds.
 Depending on the specific company, you might be able to choose specific investment properties to fund or buy into a diversified portfolio of investments.

-Fees and minimum investment requirements are relatively low; for instance, Fundrise lets you get started with just $500 — which is much less than you’d have to pay to get in on most types of active investments!
+Fees and minimum investment requirements are relatively low.
+For instance, Fundrise lets you get started with just $500 — which is much less than you’d have to pay to get in on most types of active investments!
+Check out our full review of Fundrise here.

 Ready to Get Started Investing in Real Estate?